 There’s a good chance that your outside concrete (driveway, sidewalk, pool patio, etc.) does NOT have a vapor barrier.

-Have you ever heard of a time where mankind has EVER won against mother nature?
+Have you ever heard of a time where mankind has EVER won a fight against mother nature?

 Yeah, neither have we.
 This is no different.